w3c/wcag3/guidelines/terms/interactive-group.md

   - interactive groups
 ---

-A grouping of :term[interactive elements] for a distinct function.
-It may also contain :term[non-interactive elements].
+grouping of :term[interactive elements] for a distinct function.
+It may also contain :term[non-interactive elements]

 :::example
 A menu, a set of navigation links, a slider, an accordion, a dialog, a breadcrumb, a carousel, a combobox, a grid, a table, a listbox, a slider, a set of tabs.